-1

 person

 Home business 1 space in addition to the

 dwelling requirements

 Home industry 1 space in addition to the

 dwelling requirements

 Hospitals, 1 space per 10 beds

 Residential Care (visitors)

 Facilities, Hostels plus

 1 space per 2 employees

 plus

 1 space per ambulance

 Seniors Housing 1 space for 5 dwellings This parking provision is only

 (a) Self Contained Units + visitor parking if there is to be used where it can be

 (subsidized or State) more than 8 dwellings or demonstrated that low car

 (b) Self Contained Units the site is situated on a ownership levels will prevail

 (resident funded or clearway

 Private) 0.5 spaces for each Resident funded

 (c) Hostel, Residential bedroom developments tend to have

 Care Facilities + visitor parking if there higher per unit cost and

 is more than 8 attract residents with higher

 dwellings or the site is financial resources.
 In these

 situated on a clearway circumstances levels of car

 1 space per 10 beds ownership are likely to be

 (visitors) +1 space per higher than in subsidised

 2 employees developments.

 + 1 space suitable for an

 ambulance

 Industry 1 space per 75m 2 GFA This requirement may

 or increase if retailing is

 1 space per 2 employees permitted on the site, or the

 WHICHEVER IS THE office space component is in

 GREATER excess of 20% of the floor

-area.

-Registered Clubs/ Pubs Outside the Maitland Parking must be provided to
+Pagistarad Clubs / Dubs Outside the Maitland area.

-(including sexual CBD.
-1 space per 10m 2 of satisfy the peak cumulative
+Registered Clubs/ Pubs (including sexual Parking must be provided to satisfy the peak cumulative

-entertainment public or licensed floor parking requirements of the
+entertainment CBD.
+1 space per 10m 2 of public or licensed floor parking requirements of the

 establishments) area (bar, lounge, dining development as a whole.

 room, games room) shall Council may consider relaxing

 be provided. this requirement depending

 on the characteristics of the

 Within the Maitland CBD proposed development.
 For

 - See Appendix C - Map 2. this purpose a comparison

 1 space per 15m 2 of survey of similar

 public or licensed floor developments, in similar

 area (bar, lounge, dining locations should be provided

 room, games room) shall with the development

 be provided. application

-20 p.
-01. 404.
-1

-1 space per bedroom or motel unit Multi dwelling Housing / Dual Occupancy 1 space for each one- or two-bedroom dwelling or 2 spaces for each dwelling containing more than two bedrooms plus 1 visitor space for the first three dwellings and 1 space for every five thereafter or part thereof an, Hotel or Motel Accommodation 1 space per motel unit plus 1 space per 2 employees 1 space per 2 employees 1 space per 2 employees 2 employees 3 dditional parking will be required at the rate for statisties.
-Council may rewish this requirement if it can demonstrated that the period demand for parking at each facility does not coincided the facilities will primarily serve the motel customes. euch view be eak ach e or if Vehicle sales or hire premises 1 space per 130m2 Where vehicle servicing facilities are provided, additional off-street park should be provided at the rate of 6 spaces per work bay.
+1 + 1 space per bedroom or motel unit Multi dwelling Housing / Dual Occupancy space for each one- or two-bedroom dwelling or spaces for each dwelling containing more than two bedrooms plus visitor space for the first three dwellings and 1 space for every five thereafter or part thereof Performance criteria outlined in Maitland City Wide Development Control Plan, Chapter Residential Design is required to be achieved Hotel or Motel Accommodation 1 space per motel unit plus 1 space per 2 employees If a restaurant and/or convention space is included, additional parking will be required at the rate for such facilities.
+Council may review this requirement if it can be demonstrated that the peak demand for parking at each facility does not coincide or if the facilities will primarily serve the motel customers Vehicle sales or hire premises 1 space per 130m 2 Where vehicle servicing facilities are provided, additional off-street parking should be provided at the rate of 6 spaces per work bay.
 Customer/visitor parking must be readily accessible from the principal road frontage and appropriately signposted and marked.
-These spaces must not be used for the display of vehicles or oth merchandise or for the loading/unloading of e k cipal l es es vehicles.
-Provision should be mad truck manoeuvring to all for loading/unloading on ow Provision should be mad truck manoeuvring to all for loading/unloading on ow Provision should be mad truck manoeuvring to all ow
+These spaces must not be used for the display of vehicles or other merchandise or for the loading/unloading of vehicles.
+Provision should be made for truck manoeuvring to allow for loading/unloading on-site.
+Places of public worship/ Places of public 1 space per 10 seats Tor toaung/unioaung on-site. entertainment or